drossimarinho/audioIF/README.md

 2 modes:

--Text mode: regular interactive fiction gameplay with reading and writing -Audio mode: dynamic listen-talk gameplay
+-Text mode: regular interactive fiction gameplay with reading and writing<br />
+-Audio mode: dynamic listen-talk gameplay

 I tried to make the app easy to use for blind people.